0xJayPi/ethernaut/README.md

 I'll use this repo to track my approach to hack each level of [The Ethernaut](https://ethernaut.openzeppelin.com/)

 Folders Structure:
-- instance: levels files from the contract instances
+- instance: level files from the contract instances
 - test: test of the exploit locally
 - script: exploit for each level in the actual chain
 - broadcast: transactions record in sepolia